DragonMinded/minidragon/LANGUAGE.md

 Unlike Python, MiniPy lets you assign a character to an index in a string.
 This is because strings are mutable in MiniPy.
 Note that MiniPy only supports strings up to 127 characters in length and has no support for multi-byte unicode values.
 There is no support for Python's `encode()` and `decode()` functions and there is no support for raw bytestrings because a MiniPy string is effectively a null-terminated bytestring.
 Unlike Python, each individual character in a string has the data type of `char`, not `str`.
 That means that performing an operation such as `string[5]` will return a `char` data type, whereas performing an operation such as `string[5:6]` will return a `str` data type.

 Note that, for speed reasons, when the compiler can prove that there is no way to accidentally cause aliasing issues, strings will be represented under the hood as a reference to another string instead of a full copy.
 This only happens with constant strings that are assigned to from a string literal, a global constant string, a function marked as returning a constant string, or another local constant string that was assigned to from one of these categories.
 Functions are only allowed to be marked as returning a constant string if the value they are returning fits within one of these categories as well.
 This support for references under the hood extends to string function parameters that are marked as constant.
+In order for the compiler to guarantee correctness, functions declared as returning a constant string with `const[str]` are checked to ensure that all of their returns match the above rules.
+Functions which attempt to return non-constant expressions or even local constants that were derived from non-constant expressions will be flagged with a compiler error.

 Examples of various operations are as follows.